 These cats are usually shy during the day and more active at night.
 Servals can be very active in play and if you bring a serval into the house, it should be in a serval-proofed cat room that doesn't have breakable objects, wires, or other hazards.

 While servals can be litter-trained, be aware that urinating on objects is part of their natural way of marking their territory.
-For safety when walking your serval you will need a special serval harness since they aren't built like domestic cats.
+For safety when walking your serval you will need a special serval harness since they are not built like domestic cats.

-You will need to have a plan in place for someone to care for your serval cat if you take a vacation, need a respite, or develop your own health problems.
+You will need to have a plan in place for someone to care for your serval cat if you take a vacation, need a break, or develop your own health problems.

 Common Health Concerns